Take this site for example!

 Fictitious Product Site:

-Income and Expense Tracker:
+Income and Expense Tracker (ASP):

 This project was a finances tracking web app made for my ASP.NET class!
 The goal of this semester-long project was to understand MVC architecture, and utilize the .NET core framework to build out unique web apps.
 We used the Microsoft authentication packages for handling user signins, along with third-party auth through Google or GitHub.
 A user could then log their jobs, shifts, income, and expenses to a database utilizing the CRUD operations.
 I built out some small index pages using a charts js library, and a calendar js library to give a more visually appealing way for the user to view their information.
 Unfortunately, I don't have the money to maintain hosting for a class project so this site is no longer live.